Ragab0t/Offsec-Notes/README.md

 <div id="LessonsLearned"> <h3>11.
 Lessons Learned</h3></div>

-Things to keep in mind
 <ul>
   <li>Always Review Source Code</li>
   <li>Check Sudo Version </li>
   <li>In most cases RFI vulns can be used as LFIs too</li>
-  <li>In most cases LFIs can be used to read arbitrary files on the system. </li>
+  <li>In most cases LFIs can be used to read arbitrary files on the system </li>
 </ul>